rdkcentral/firebolt-certification-suite/cypress/TestCases/FireboltCertification/UserGrants.md

 2. **Framework registers**
    This glue informs the platform to use a test provider for simulating user inputs.
 It registers providers like 'pinChallenge' or 'Ackchallenge'.
 The `setTestProvider` function, which should be implemented in the configModule, sends the necessary messages to the platform to enable the simulation.

-     **Examples:**
+      **Example:**
      - `Framework registers 'pinChallenge' test provider`

 3. **User sets response**
    Making a call to set the value in 1st party app or 3rd party app.
-For more details, refer to the [User set response](https://github.com/rdkcentral/firebolt-certification-suite/blob/dev/cypress/support/step_definitions/providerCalls.md#user-set-response-for-)
+For more details, refer to the [User set response.](https://github.com/rdkcentral/firebolt-certification-suite/blob/dev/cypress/support/step_definitions/providerCalls.md#user-set-response-for-)

      **Examples:**
      - `User sets response for 'pinChallenge correct pin'`
      - `User sets response for 'acknowledge granted'`